 Temporary anchoring devices (TADs) may look like mini-“earring” studs set in your gums, but they have an important job to do: They allow an orthodontist to put tremendous pressure on teeth that need to move into better alignment.
-As part of your orthodontic treatment at Bernuy Orthodontic Specialist in Austin and Georgetown, Texas, board-certified orthodontist Neker Bernuy, DDS, may recommend TADs.
+As part of your orthodontic treatment at Bernuy Orthodontic Specialist Georgetown, Texas, board-certified orthodontist Neker Bernuy, DDS, may recommend TADs.
 If you have an abnormal bite, twisted teeth, or jaw asymmetry, find out how TADs may help you by contacting the Bernuy Orthodontic

 Temporary Anchoring Device (TAD) Q & A